simon-v/minipos/README.md

 Have your buyer scan the resulting QR code with their Bitcoin Cash wallet and authorize the transaction.
 Alternatively, you can click/tap on the QR code to copy the request URI to clipboard and send it to your buyer in a text message.

 Wait for the transaction to be detected by the system.
-Press the `Confirm` button and hand the buyer his purchase.
+Press the `Finish` button and hand the buyer his purchase (in any order).

 To review your sales, use the built-in log browser, accessible from the triple bar button.
 You can view a daily, weekly, monthly and yearly summary, print it, or email it to yourself at the configured email address.